-Welcome to the MA in Adriatic Studies—a transformative program designed for curious minds seeking to understand the diverse mosaic that is the Adriatic region.
-Through an interdisciplinary curriculum, you’ll explore the area’s plural pasts, environmental challenges, socio-political contexts, and vibrant cultural legacies that span centuries.
+Welcome to the MA in Adriatic Studies – a transformative program designed for curious minds seeking to understand the diverse mosaic that is the Adriatic region.
+Through an interdisciplinary curriculum, you’ll explore the area’s historicity, environmental challenges, socio-political contexts, and vibrant cultural legacies that span centuries.

 The Value of Adriatic Studies

-• Flexible Learning: Participate in the program through distance learning, accessible from anywhere in the world.
+Flexible Learning: Participate in the program through distance learning, making it accessible from anywhere in the world.

 *